Murals vs Graffiti - Understanding Two Forms of Wall Art

 Cultural Significance - What Murals and Graffiti Represent

 Both art forms carry meaning beyond aesthetics, functioning as cultural expressions that reflect and shape community identity.
+The cultural significance of wall art—whether sanctioned or spontaneous—continues to grow as cities worldwide grapple with questions of public space decoration, creative freedom, and urban aesthetics.

 Murals as Community Storytelling and Memory Preservation